Afrochemist/Summer-2019-Projects/Summer-2019-Projects/README.md

 # Summer-2019-Projects

-From May 2019 to Aug 2019 I will work a set of projects regarding the following below:
+From May 2019 to Sept 2019 I will work a set of projects regarding the following below:

 __Recommender Systems__